 Coffee Beans (for espresso brewing)

-If you have a local coffee store that roasts its own beans, it is usually the best way to go.
-Most of the time, it will be fresher than the grounded coffee from the grocery store.
-Since latte is an espresso-based drink, it would be best if you could find dark-roasted espresso beans.
-They will add a distinctive flavor to your latte and enrich it with crema.
-Here's a list to start with.
+Alternatively, you can buy pre-ground coffee at a local coffee store.
+If you have a local coffee store that roasts its beans, that’s usually the best way to go.
+Most of the time, it will be fresher than the pre-ground coffee you’ll find at the grocery store.

 You can brew an extra-strong pot of coffee with a dark roast instead of making espresso in a machine, but the flavor will not be the same.